Optimal Transportation by Orthogonal Coupling Dynamics: Orthogonal Coupling

 } \end{proposition} In other words the $L^2$-OCD \eqref{eq:l2-ocd} ensures that the cross-correlation created between $X_t$ and $Y_t$ remains in the space of symmetric positive semi-definite matrices. \item {\textbf{Sharp Descent and Variational Formulation.}} The $L^2$-OCD \eqref{eq:l2-ocd} gives rise to a sharp decay in the cost $\mathbb{E}[c(X_t,Y_t)]$.
-More precisely, if we restrict the set of velocities to the tangent space $(L^2(\mu,\mathbb{R}^n) \otimes L^2(\nu,\mathbb{R}^n))^{\perp}$, the OCD gives fastest decay in the cost $\mathbb{E}[c(X_t,Y_t)]$. \begin{theorem} Consider $(X_t,Y_t)$ to be the solution of the ODE system \eqref{eq:gen-ODE} and the initial condition $(X_0,Y_0)\in \pi$, where $\pi\in\Pi(\mu,\nu)$.
+More precisely, if we restrict the set of velocities to the tangent space $ \ker(\PO_{p_t,X})\times\ker( \PO_{p_t,Y})$, the OCD gives fastest decay in the cost $\mathbb{E}[c(X_t,Y_t)]$. \begin{theorem} Under the regularity assumptions stated in Assumption~\ref{ass:regularity}, consider $(X_t,Y_t)$ to be the solution of the ODE system \eqref{eq:gen-ODE} and the initial condition $(X_0,Y_0)\in \pi$, where $\pi\in\Pi(\mu,\nu)$.
 Let

 be the $L^2$ transport cost and

 its decay rate penalized by the $L^2$ norm of the velocities.
 Define optimal velocities

 Therefore